dancer1325/renovate/docs/usage/about-us.md

 1. Become a Mend.io customer, such as by buying Renovate Enterprise, or
 1. Hire an experienced Renovate contributor privately for consulting.
 Mend.io staff do _not_ offer this service, but one of our volunteer maintainers, [`@secustor`](https://github.com/secustor), does

-## About these docs

-The Renovate docs are built from Markdown files in our [`renovatebot/renovate` repository](https://github.com/renovatebot/renovate).
-Most of the source files can be found in the [`docs/usage/` directory](https://github.com/renovatebot/renovate/tree/main/docs/usage).

-We use [MkDocs](https://www.mkdocs.org/) and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) to build our docs.